 The revenue model you opt for is one of the crucial things to consider.
 After all, it affects the way others perceive your offering and make a final buying decision.
 Therefore, it is important to create service tiers based on the customers' needs and expectations.

-A lack of technical expertise in your company is not a reason to give up on the idea to develop a SaaS application.
+Lack of technical expertise in your company is not a reason to give up on the idea to develop a SaaS application.
 There are a couple of ways to acquire top engineering talent to develop the product for you.
-We’ve already covered this topic in one of our recent articles.

 Here’s a quick overview of the main options:

-Hire an in-house team.
 It is one of the best ways to ensure quality work with round-the-clock visibility into the project.
-On the flip side, this approach may lead to substantial upfront expenses on sourcing, hiring, and managing the local workforce.
+On the flip side, if we compare in-house development vs outsourcing, the first approach may lead to substantial upfront expenses on sourcing, hiring, and managing the local workforce.
 This may lay a heavy burden on the company and negatively affect the project’s timeframes.
-Where to find a skilled professional in your local area?
+Where do you find a skilled professional in your local area?
 Search developer profiles on LinkedIn or Indeed.com to shortlist the best candidates.

-The best way to understand how SaaS application development works is to envision it as a 5-step process:
+The best way to understand how SaaS software development works is to envision it as a 5-step process:

-Development and testing.
+- Development and testing.
 Now it is time to set up the development environment, develop, and deploy features on production servers.
-With each iteration, new functionality, updates, and enhancements should be carefully tested to be valuable for end-users.
+With each iteration, new functionality, updates, and enhancements should undergo a careful QA testing process to be valuable for end-users.

-Operations.
+- Operations.
 After the system’s deployment, it is necessary to monitor and fine-tune its performance, fix bugs, and manage compliance.
-The team collects the initial feedback as well to plan for future improvements and adjustments.
+The team collects the initial feedback during MVP validation as well to plan for future improvements and adjustments.

-The lifecycle of SaaS application development proceeds to equally important matters.
+The lifecycle of SaaS application development proceeds to equally important matters after MVP launch.
 The development team needs to provide ongoing updates and security patches to improve UX and meet changing security and compliance requirements.

 It is hard to deny that a SaaS development lifecycle can stumble upon a host of challenges.
 Such projects are usually tailor-made, which means they need to rely on unique architectures and respond to particular requirements.
 On the other hand, SaaS products should also correspond to certain tech standards and provide a way to overcome core difficulties.
 What are they?